Kawasoti: Religion

+Occupations

-Water Supply and Sanitation
+Water supply and sanitation

-Water Supply

-There exists Kawasoti water supply system constructed under a small town that serves the town.
-There are two sources one is spring and another is a stream which is providing water to the small town.
+There exists a Kawasoti water supply system constructed under a small town that serves the town.
+There are two sources one is spring and another is a stream which provides water to the small town.
 There is well type intake in Kerunga Khola.

-Sanitation

-Solid waste management and toilet are the burning issues of this town.
-A Report prepared on Kawasoti/Shiv mandir Water Supply and Sanitation Project states 69.19% of the population has access to some kind of toilet.
-Among which about 25% of HH have pit latrines, 13.19% have pit toilets with slab and 30.81% have water sealed latrines.
-Also, 0.1% has modern toilets constructed in their households.
+Solid waste management and toilets are the issues of this town.
+A report prepared on Kawasoti/Shiv mandir water supply and sanitation project states that 69.19% of the population has access to some kind of toilet.
+About 25% of HH have pit latrines, 13.19% have pit toilets with slab and 30.81% have water sealed latrines.
+Also, 0.1% have modern toilets constructed in their households.
 However, some places show deteriorated conditions, mainly due to open defecation and mismanagement of waste disposal.
 Solid waste has been managed to a certain extent.
 SSODECC-Nepal, a local NGO, is working on solid waste management.
 Generally, there is the door to the collection and disposal of off to a dumping site.